Test-Time Alignment via Hypothesis Reweighting: Preliminaries

-We consider a general supervised learning setting that includes classification, preference learning, and regression tasks.
-Let $\mathcal{X}$ represent the input space and $\mathcal{Y}$ the output space.
-The training distribution is denoted by $\Ptr$, and the evaluation distribution by $\Pte$, both defined over $\mathcal{X} \times \mathcal{Y}$.
-The training dataset, $\Dtr = \{ (x_i , y_i) \}_{i=1}^N$, consists of $N$ examples, where each pair $(x_i, y_i)$ is drawn from $\Ptr$.
-We explore several underspecified settings---scenarios where data drawn from $\Ptr$ only partially informs the model on performing under $\Pte$.
-For instance, in a chatbot personalization task, the training data from $\Ptr$ may include a variety of user preferences regarding response styles, while the test distribution $\Pte$ might involve a specific new user with unique preferences.
+\textbf{Problem setup.} We consider a general supervised learning setting that includes classification, preference learning, and regression tasks.
+Let $\mathcal{X}$ represent the input space and $\mathcal{Y}$ the output space, with training distribution $\Ptr$ and evaluation distribution $\Pte$ defined over $\mathcal{X} \times \mathcal{Y}$.
+The training dataset $\Dtr = \{ (x_i , y_i) \}_{i=1}^N$ consists of $N$ examples drawn from $\Ptr$.
+We explore few-shot adaptation settings such as chatbot personalization, where a small adaptation set $\Dad \sim \Pte$ only partially informs model performance under $\Pte$.
+The adaptation set $\Dad$ can be labeled in advance or actively queried, and is much smaller than the training set ($|\Dad| \ll |\Dtr|$).
+For instance, in our main experiment, $|\Dad|=16$ compared to $|\Dtr|>300,000$, with adaptation occurring near-instantly after a single forward pass through the network.

-To enable the model to quickly improve its performance under $\Pte$ at test time, we give it access to a small adaptation dataset $\Dad \sim \Pte$.
-The adaptation data can be labeled in advance (few-shot learning) or actively queried from a pool of unlabeled data (active learning).
-This dataset is significantly smaller than the training dataset ($|\Dad| \ll |\Dtr|$) and is intended for on-the-fly adaptation without further model training.
-As a point of reference, in our main experiment, we have $|\Dad|=16$ and $|\Dtr|>300,000$, with the adaptation step occurring near-instantly after passing $\Dad$ through the network once.